rfong/sustenance/bread/README.md

 + reusable bowl wrap (I have a Bee's Wrap, which isn't remotely airtight, so I tie it down with a piece of paracord)
 + parchment paper or 500F-resistant sheet liner (can also use cornmeal/semolina/grease)
-+ Dutch oven (can also use combo cooker or upside-down oven-safe pot)
++ Dutch oven (can also use combo cooker or some other upside-down oven-safe pot to trap steam if you don't have one)
 + shaped proofing vessel (can use floursack towels + mixing bowl, or banneton, etc)
 + cooling rack
 + probe thermometer